17 reasons why you should travel to Czech Republic right now

 This most popular bridge over the Vltava River connects two districts of Prague, the capital of Czech Republic - Prague Castle and the Old Town.
 It gained its fame not only thanks to the thirty statues of the 17th century installed on it.
 The bridge presents many surprises and mysteries to researchers to this day.
 For example, the strength of the Charles Bridge is due to the addition of eggs, milk, cottage cheese, cheese, and even wine to the construction mix.

 5. Prague city

 Do you know what is the capital of Czech Republic?
 Well, If you are wondering where to travel in Czech Republic, start with the main and capital city – Prague.
-The thousand-year history of this amazing place has managed to preserve the spirit of antiquity in an amazing way in everything-whether it is a lantern, cobblestones on the pavement or red tiled roofs of houses.
+The thousand-year history of this amazing place has managed to preserve the spirit of antiquity in an amazing way in everything-whether it is a lantern, cobblestones on the pavement, or red-tiled roofs of houses.
 Life here flows in its own special rhythm, combining ancient traditions and modern technologies.
-So, people still come to the market, as they did many centuries ago, with a wicker basket on their hand.
+So, people still come to the market, as they did many centuries ago, with a wicker basket in their hand.
 And in numerous cafes over a cup of aromatic coffee, they have a leisurely conversation about the weather.